 Apache Kafka is being widely adopted across organisations to connect, stream and process data generated across an enterprise.
 What is Apache Kafka?
 It is a powerful open-source infrastructure technology allowing applications to communicate and respond through real-time data.

 Splunk is a machine-data analytics solution designed to help IT and security practitioners secure, audit, monitor, optimise and investigate IT environments.

 Splunk released the Splunk Kafka Connect sink connector last year.
 The connector leverages the Kafka Connect framework to collect data from a Kafka topic in a scalable and fault-resistant manner.

-In this walkthrough, I’ll guide you how to connect data generated on a Kakfa topic into Splunk using Landoop Lenses.
+In this walkthrough, I’ll guide you how to connect data generated in Apache Kafka to Splunk using Lenses.io.
 You’ll have the integration working in minutes.

 For those that don’t know it, Lenses is the essential Data Operations solution for any organisation that runs a Kafka cluster.
 It provides Kafka monitoring, security and self-service administration with governance for any Apache Kafka environment It has a sole aim: To make data streaming simple and make Kafka accessible to developers, data engineers, operations, security practitioners and auditors.

 We’ll be using the all-in-one free instance of Lenses for the benefit of this walkthrough.
 If you already have Kafka deployed, you would configure Lenses to point to your existing environment.